eclipse-iceoryx/iceoryx/iceoryx_systemtest/Readme.md

 ## Open points
 - use an alternative way of tracing test information of the test processes without involving iceoryx (e.g. DDS or some tracing lib)
-- add gtest for detailed testing in the test processes.
+- add gtest for detailed testing in the test processes